d-floe/quartzv4/content/keebs/switches/Gateron-KS-3-Milky-Yellow.md

 ## Gateron KS-3 Milky Yellow

-Got these with my [[keebs/MACRO_Megalodon-Triple-Knob|Megalodon Triple Knob Macropad]].
+Got these with my [[MACRO_Megalodon-Triple-Knob|Megalodon Triple Knob Macropad]].
 They really surprised me with their stock smoothness.
 Definitely gonna recommend these to newcomers.